accepton/accepton-apple/README.md

 //The billing address to auto-fill the user's fields with.
 These
 //are still modifiable by the user, and if you do not provide them,
-//the user will have to enter these manually userInfo.billingAddressAutofillHints.line_1 = "123 Dale Mabry.
-Dr"
+//the user will have to enter these manually userInfo.billingAddressAutofillHints.line_1 = "123 Dale Mabry Dr."
 //userInfo.billingAddressAutofillHints.line_2 = "Optional Second Line"
 userInfo.billingAddressAutofillHints.city = "Tampa"
 userInfo.billingAddressAutofillHints.region = "Florida"  //State/Province